 Home / North Baton Rouge Industrial Training Initiative

-Electrical: This is a 220 hour course that will train students in the electrical trades.
+This is a 52 week program (two nights a week from 6 PM - 9 PM) that will train students in the electrical trades.
 Trainees will be taught NCCER Electrical Level One and Level Two.
 Trainees will learn electrical safety, electrical theory, device boxes, hand bending, raceways and fittings, electrical construction drawings, electrical test equipment, electrical circuits, alternating current, motor theory, conduit bending, conductor installations, grounding and bonding, circuit breakers and fuses, and control systems and fundamental concepts.
-Those who successfully complete the course will receive a certificate from NCCER in Electrical Level One and Level Two.
+Those who successfully complete the course will receive credentials from NCCER in Electrical Level One and Level Two.

-Pipefitting: This is a 220 hour course that will train students in the pipefitting trades.
+This is a 52 week course (two nights a week from 6 PM - 9 PM) that will train students in the pipefitting trades.
 Trainees will be taught NCCER Pipefitting Level One and Level Two.
 Trainees will learn pipefitting hand tools, oxyfuel cutting, motorized equipment, piping systems, drawing and detail sheets, identifying and installing valves, pipefitting trade math, threaded pipe fabrication, socket weld and butt weld pipe fabrication, rigging, aboveground and below ground pipe installation, hangers and supports, and testing piping systems and equipment.
-Those who successfully complete the course will receive a certificate from NCCER in Pipefitting Level One and Level Two.
+Those who successfully complete the course will receive credentials from NCCER in Pipefitting Level One and Level Two.